natefaubion/sparkler/README.md

     }
   },

-  // `unapplyObj` is for object-list destructuring.
+  // `unapplyObj` is for object-like destructuring.
   unapplyObj: function(x) {
     var m = Email.match(x);
     if (m) {